Star Wars: The Rise of Skywalker: Future

 In a November 2021 interview by Empire, Kathleen Kennedy indicated that the Lucasfilm team had been having conversations regarding the future of the sequel trilogy's characters.
 At Star Wars Celebration Europe in 2023, a new film directed by Sharmeen Obaid-Chinoy was announced that will follow Rey as she attempts to rebuild the Jedi Order following the events of The Rise of Skywalker.
 Ridley is set to reprise her role as Rey.
 Kennedy also hinted at the possibility of other sequel trilogy characters coming back.

-Adam Driver sought to continue portraying his character in a spin off film titled The Hunt For Ben Solo, based on a concept he developed with Steven Soderbergh and his wife Rebecca Blunt, with a complete script from Soderbergh's frequent collaborator Scott Z. Burns.
+Adam Driver sought to continue portraying his character in a spin-off film titled The Hunt for Ben Solo, based on a concept he developed with Steven Soderbergh and his wife Jules Asner, with a complete script from Soderbergh's frequent collaborator Scott Z. Burns.
 Lucasfilm greenlit the project, but Disney's CEO Bob Iger and co-chairman Alan Bergman stalled its progress by avoiding reading the script until they finally rejected it.

+In September 2026, The Hollywood Reporter reported that a new trilogy was in development at Lucasfilm, with Jon Watts attached to direct Episode X from a script by Simon Kinberg.
+It was reported as "the next chapter in what is referred to as the Skywalker Saga".